raksooo/tuibe/README.md

 ```

 ## Todo
-- Parallelize fetch and parsing of rss feeds
 - Design improvements
 - Copy url for currently selected video or feed
 - Combine `handle_event` and `registered_events`